Tips for killing and repelling mosquitoes

 8. Use only registered repellents

 Buy repellents that contain EPA-registered chemicals such as DEET, picaridin, IR2525, oil of lemon eucalyptus, para-methane-diol, or 2-undecanone.
-Avoid everything else even if packaging or ignorant friend makes extraordinary claims.
+Avoid everything else even if an otherwise educated friend says it works.

 9. Make a sugar trap to rid room of mosquitoes